Cheerleading Is Not a Sport

 Sports Require Competition

 With the advent of competitive cheerleading as an activity in its own right, cheerleading can arguably require competition.
 However, what if the cheerleaders are just clapping and yelling at games?
 Perhaps the school doesn't compete.
-Many schools do in fact have cheerleading squads who do not attend competitions.
+Many schools do in fact have cheerleading squads that do not attend competitions.
+In this case, does cheerleading qualify as a sport?
+Not according to the National Federation of State High School Associations and the Women's Sports Foundation's definition of a sport.
+Additionally, having the competitions required to be seen as a school sport would also likely mean that cheerleaders would be unable to support their teams during games.

 Sports Require Strategy